decentral-inc/nyc-blockchain-workshop/Topic2/01_what_is_wasm/README.md

 ### Building Javascript wrapper interface

 To enable the functions created from the rust on browser, we need to build a wrapper interface to be run on js file.
 You can think of this as *importing javascript function to rust file*.
+In `lib.rs` file,

 ```rust
 extern create wasm_bindgen;